Robyn Vining: Early life and career

+Political career

 In 2018, when incumbent state representative Dale Kooyenga announced that he would seek election to the Senate rather than re-election to the Assembly, Vining decided to run for the open seat.
 She entered the Democratic primary campaign, but her would-be opponent, Chris Rockwood, after meeting with her, decided to withdraw from the race and endorse her candidacy instead.

-Her opponent in the general election was incumbent Wisconsin State Treasurer Matt Adamczyk, who had decided to seek election to the Assembly rather than run for re-election as State Treasurer.
+Her opponent in the general election was then-incumbent Wisconsin State Treasurer Matt Adamczyk, who had decided to seek election to the Assembly rather than run for re-election as State Treasurer.
 The election was close, and an error on election night initially showed Adamczyk the winner by 35 votes.
 However, the error was discovered and the final certified result showed Vining winning the election by 138 votes.
+In 2020, she was once again endorsed by the Working Families Party of Wisconsin.
+She won re-election by a slightly more comfortable margin in 2020, defeating political newcomer Bonnie Lee with 53% of the vote.

+When originally drawn as part of the 2011 legislative gerrymandering, Vining's 14th Assembly district seat was considered safely Republican; this was because of the significant suburban population, which had constituted a Republican base vote since the Reagan era.
+But since the election of Donald Trump in 2016, suburban voters had begun shifting toward Democrats, leading to Vining's victories in the 14th district, and the 2020 election of Sara Rodriguez in the neighboring 13th district—also heavily suburban.
+In 2022, the conservative majority of the Wisconsin Supreme Court enacted a new redistricting plan devised by Republican Party operatives; Vining's district was packed with more Democratic voters from the neighboring 13th and 15th Assembly districts, in order to make those other two districts safely Republican again.
+Vining easily won her re-election in 2022, receiving 63% of the vote.